-6. Finance income and costs
+6. Finance costs

-2019 £'000 2018 £'000
+2020 £'000 2019 £'000

-Invoice discount facility 3 9
+Invoice discount facility 1 3

-Convertible loan note 126 135
+Convertible loan note 128 126

-Lease liability finance expense 47 42
+Lease liability finance expense 43 47

-Other interest payable - 2

-176 188
+172 176

 7. Tax credit on loss

 The tax credit represents the sum of current tax and deferred tax.
 Tax is recognised in profit or loss in the Consolidated Statement of Comprehensive Income (SOCI) except to the extent that it relates to items recognised in equity in which case it is recognised in other comprehensive income in the Consolidated SOCI.
 The current tax is based on taxable results for the year calculated using tax rates that have been enacted or substantively enacted by the balance sheet date.